sydneanschutz/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * From Booked to Arrived, Checked-In, or Cancelled
 * From Arrived to Checked-In, or Cancelled
-* From Checked-In to Cancelled
+* From Checked-In to Cancelled or Fulfilled

 Video visit functionality is for supported vendors only, and requires additional configuration and application support.